mlr-org/mlr3extralearners/paper/paper.md

 ## Functional Correctness

-Integrating learners from diverse R packages poses challenges, particularly due to changes in upstream APIs. `mlr3extralearners` addresses these issues through rigorous checks:
+Integrating learners from diverse `R` packages poses challenges, particularly due to changes in upstream APIs. `mlr3extralearners` addresses these issues through rigorous checks:

 - **Interface Consistency**: The package regularly verifies that each learner adheres to the expected interface of its upstream function.
-When new parameters are introduced or existing ones change, the tests fail until the parameter sets are updated accordingly.
+When new parameters are introduced or existing ones changed or removed, the tests fail until the parameter sets are updated accordingly.
 - **Automated Testing**: To ensure correctness, `mlr3extralearners` performs regular automated tests on all learners.
 These tests include sanity checks that, e.g., verify that the learners produce sensible predictions for simple tasks.
 Furthermore, the tests also validate the learners' metadata annotations, such as whether a learner can actually handle missing values or is able to produce importance scores.